microsoft/PSRule/docs/scenarios/azure-tags/azure-tags.md

 # Azure resource tagging example

-This is an example of how PSRule can be used to validate tags on Azure resources to match an internal tagging standards.
+This is an example of how PSRule can be used to validate tags on Azure resources to match an internal tagging standard.

 This scenario covers the following: